 Femtosecond vs Picosecond Fiber Laser: What’s the Difference?

 Both are ultrafast lasers.
 Both are powerful.
 But they’re not the same.
+Understanding the difference is important in selecting the appropriate laser for particular applications.

-- Femtosecond fiber laser → Pulse duration in femtoseconds (10⁻¹⁵ seconds).
+- Femtosecond fiber laser — pulse duration in femtoseconds (10⁻¹⁵ seconds)

-- Picosecond fiber laser → Pulse duration in picoseconds (10⁻¹² seconds).
+- Picosecond fiber laser — pulse duration in picoseconds (10⁻¹² seconds)

-- That small difference in time creates a big difference in performance.
+That small difference in time creates a big difference in performance.

-Femtosecond Fiber Laser
+Femtosecond Fiber Laser:

 - Ultra-high precision